psychedelicious/lifelike/README.md

 Lifelike is a cellular automata toy that can model the late John Conway's famous [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), as well as any ["Life-like" cellular automaton](https://en.wikipedia.org/wiki/Life-like_cellular_automaton).

 The app is built using React with Chakra UI and uses HTML Canvas to render the grid.
+It's the CA browser toy I've always wanted.

 - [Features](#features)
 - [Guide](#guide)